Intergenerational Trauma and Parenting: Clinical Insight into Attachment, Risk, and Repair

 Forensic Psychiatrist · Psychotherapist · Author

 Dr Gwen Adshead is a forensic psychiatrist and psychotherapist who has spent over thirty years working in secure hospitals and prisons, offering therapy to people often feared, dismissed, or marginalised.
-Her clinical work is rooted in compassion, curiosity and an unwavering belief that every person’s story matters.
+Her clinical work is rooted in compassion, curiosity, and an unwavering belief that every person’s story matters.

 She trained in forensic psychiatry at St George’s Hospital and in trauma psychiatry at the Maudsley.
-She is also a qualified group analyst and trained in mindfulness-based cognitive therapy and mentalisation-based therapy.
+She is also a qualified group analyst and has trained in mindfulness-based cognitive therapy and mentalisation-based therapy.
 Her therapeutic approach focuses on early attachment, trauma, and how emotional development is shaped by the presence or absence of care.

-Much of her work explores the effects of early trauma, attachment insecurity, and the parent–child bond in the development of empathy, relational resilience and risk.
+Much of her work explores the effects of early trauma, attachment insecurity, and the parent–child bond in the development of empathy, relational resilience, and risk.
 She has published extensively on the psychology of violence, moral reasoning, and ethics in forensic psychotherapy.

 Selected Publications and Work

-• Adshead G. (2013).
+- Adshead G. (2013).
 Clinical Topics in Personality Disorder.
 Co-edited with Dr Jay Sarkar.

-• Adshead G., Jacob C. (2010).
+- Adshead G., Jacob C. (2010).
 Personality Disorder: The Definitive Collection.

-• Adshead G., Brown C. (2003).
+- Adshead G., Brown C. (2003).
 Ethical Issues in Forensic Mental Health Research.

-• Adshead G., Pfafflin F. (2004).
+- Adshead G., Pfafflin F. (2004).
 A Matter of Security: Attachment Theory in Forensic Psychiatry and Psychotherapy.

-• Over 100 articles published in peer-reviewed journals and chapters in edited books.
+- Over 100 articles published in peer-reviewed journals and chapters in edited books.

 Willingness is a Maltese therapeutic team that brings together over 65 dedicated professionals.
 Since 2011, we have worked across the fields of family, sex, and health to support the emotional and psychological wellbeing of individuals, couples, and families.
 Our approach is rooted in compassion and backed by science, and we are proud to have received the Leaders in Mental Health Award at the Malta Business Awards.